phanormethtrodex/rng/README.md

 FUTURE: (re)learn how to make make files and drop that biz in the mix
 FORNOW: just the source code and resultant compiled exec of the same

+NOW: offering compiled executables compatible with three or more (or less..) architecture options!
+Such as: ARM, WIN/DOS, & UNIX!
+..just recompile it from source!

 reqs:
 a C compiler (in order to recompile from source) realtime clock libraries